jonnonz1/nz-statute-book/acts/public/1992/health-and-safety-in-employment-act-1992.md

   (a) imprisonment for a term of not more than 2 years; or (b) a fine of not more than $500,000; or
   (c) both.
-(4) A person charged with an offence under this section may be convicted of an offence against section 50 of this Act as if the person had been charged under that section.
+(4) A person charged with an offence under this section may be convicted of an offence against section 50 as if the person had been charged under that section.

 ### 50 Other offences
 (1) Every person commits an offence, and is liable on summary conviction to a fine not exceeding $250,000, who fails to comply with the requirements of—